aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 * You can monitor the progress of the Athena query from the Athena Management Console.
 Select “Query Editor”,  at the “Workgroup” drop-down, select the Workgroup created by the solution and then select the “Recent Queries” tab.
 A query in progress shows "Running" status.

 ![](assets/athena-query-1.png)

+* You can also run your own custom queries by modifying the queries displayed above in the query editor, by directly using the Athena query editor

 <a name="7-accessing-the-query-results"></a>